Tife28/acgeleyele-/README.md

 ﻿# assemblies of God website
-# This project is the
+# This project is a church website